xingbw/Rectified-Self-Training/README.md

 #### Acknowledgement

-The codes are based on [SHOT](https://github.com/tim-learn/SHOT),  thanks for the authors.
+The codes are based on [SHOT](https://github.com/tim-learn/SHOT),  thanks the authors for their efforts.